Code-Institute-Submissions/slammer1870-execbjj-django_FebResub/README.md

 #### Testing Authenticated Routes
     1. Without logging in attempt to access the url "/dashboard"
-    2. Using Postman try to send a POST request to the endpoint "/posts/create/"
+    2. Using Postman try to send a POST request to the endpoint "/checkin/"
-    3. Try to access the route "/posts/edit/<id of any post>"

 #### Result
 User is redirected to the login page with the dashboard url set as the value of the "next" paramater in the current url - ***passed*** \
-A response telling the user the log in is returned - ***passed*** \
+A response telling the user they are unauthenticated is returned - ***passed*** \
-A response telling the user the log in is returned - ***passed***

-#### Testing Role Based Permissions
-    1. Using the post ID of a post not owned the current authenticated user by try to access "/posts/edit/<id of post not owned by current user>"
-    2. Using the post ID of a post not owned the current authenticated user by try to access "/posts/delete/<id of post not owned by current user>"

-#### Result
-User is redirected to Dashboard and message saying permission denied is displayed - ***passed*** \
-User is redirected to Dashboard and message saying permission denied is displayed - ***passed***

 ### Validation Testing